Hipparchus-Math/hipparchus/src/site/markdown/downloads.md

 ## Released Library versions

-Hipparchus is provided both in several packaging systems.
-You can pick up the one that better suits your needs.
+Hipparchus is provided in several packaging systems.
+You can pick the one that better suits your needs.
 Source packages are the most complete ones since the other packages (binary jars, javadoc jars and even the bulk of this site) are created from these sources.